 How Do High Winds Damage My Roof?

 An important factor to keep in mind is the layout of your home.
-Based on the layout of your home, your roof can only take so much wind pressure.
+Based on the layout of your home, your roof will only take so much wind pressure.
 Another thing to keep in mind is that some areas are more prone to wind damage, like the corners or eaves.
 There are ways to minimize the threats to these areas, which could dodge some costly storm damage repairs to your home.

 For more information on how bad weather damages your roof, click this link here.